theBrianCui/CS371p_blog/_posts/2016-12-03-Conclusion.md

 **Projects**

 The projects are all interesting.
 They require writing the C++ that we've learned in class, no real surprise there.
-None of them are terribly difficult, though fixing bugs along the way can be stressful.
+None of them are terribly difficult, though fixing bugs along the way and adhering exactly to the spec can be stressful.
 I've already talked about them in prevoius posts, so I won't go into detail on any one specific project.

 A large fraction of the project work, perhaps 40%, was actually "overhead" - tasks that weren't directly writing implementation code.
 This included unit tests, documentation, continuous integration, and other project requirements.
-Unfortunately, some tools we used often felt more like an added burden to carry than a real benefit.
+Unfortunately, some tools we used often felt more like an added burden to carry, rather than a real benefit.

 Travis CI is... nice, I suppose, until the build fails because of some external third-party repository going down.
 Doxygen is... a novelty, given the scope of our projects. `clang-check` can be unnecessarily annoying at times.
 Google Test, Valgrind, and Make were all pretty useful though; I'm glad we used those.